stolksdorf/pico-slack/README.md

 Slack.error(...args)
 ```

 These will print out a log message to the channel specified with `Slack.log_channel`.
-The filename andme line number will be included, along with a color indicator of the type of log you used.
+The filename and line number will be included, along with a color indicator of the type of log you used.

 ### utils